TeresaTonelli/MuSt3Net/README.md

-# ppcon
+# CNN-3DMedSea

-Python library for the implementation of CNN-3DMedSea (Convolutional Neural Network for 3D data integration in the Mediterranean Sea)
+Python library for the implementation of CNN-3DMedSea (Convolutional Neural Network for 3D data integration in the Mediterranean Sea).
+This project developes a CNN to perform model data fusion thorugh an innovative 2-step training pocedure.

 ```bash
 pip install -r requirements.txt